code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-According to the SOAP 1.1 specification, the [SOAPAction HTTP header field](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383528) can be used to indicate the intent of a request.
+According to the SOAP 1.1 specification, the [SOAPAction HTTP header field](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383528){:target="_blank"} can be used to indicate the intent of a request.
 There are no restrictions on the format and a client MUST use this header field when sending a SOAP HTTP request.

-The below example illustrates how a client can set the SOAPAction header and how a server endpoint can leverage the `@SoapAction` annotation to receive the request using Spring-WS, Spring Boot and Maven.
+The below example illustrates how a client can set the SOAPAction header and how a server endpoint can leverage the `@SoapAction` annotation to receive the request using Spring-WS, Spring Boot, and Maven.

 If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}

+# General Project Setup

 Tools used:
 * Spring-WS 2.4
 * Spring Boot 1.5
 * Maven 3.5

-# General Project Setup

-The setup of the project is based on a previous [Spring WS example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex).
+The setup of the project is based on a previous [Spring WS example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

-As the WSDL is missing a SOAPAction we will add it in the context of this tutorial.
+As the WSDL is missing a SOAPAction definition, we will add it in the context of this tutorial.

 > Note that Spring-WS will not automatically extract the SOAPAction value from the WSDL file, it needs to be programmed manually as we will see further below.